Support our work by becoming our Patron! Learn More

 2. Panel Draped:

-These type of drapes only cover the side of a window area and normally used in staircase etc.
+These types of drapes only cover the side of a window area and are normally used in staircases etc.

 Pelmets and Cornices: